Gonorrhoea is usually treated with antibiotics.

 - your partner has been diagnosed with gonorrhoea

-In most cases, treatment involves having an antibiotic injection (usually in the buttocks or thigh) followed by 1 antibiotic tablet.
-It's sometimes possible to have another antibiotic tablet instead of an injection, if you prefer.
+In most cases, treatment involves having an antibiotic injection (usually in the buttocks or thigh).
+It's sometimes possible to have an antibiotic tablet instead of an injection, if you prefer.

 If you have any symptoms of gonorrhoea, these will usually improve within a few days, although it may take up to 2 weeks for any pain in your pelvis or testicles to disappear completely.